 Importance of Public Relations

-When a company is simply involved in manufacturing or buying of products and selling it with the aim of making some profit; What is the need for public relations?
+When a company is involved in manufacturing or buying of products and selling it to make some profit; What is the need for public relations?
 Why do companies invest so much in public relations practice?
 Why do they have a PR department?
 Why are the PR experts appointed?